-With all the cheese and marinara sauce going on, the breaded and baked chicken is more than fine. 🙂 Plus one less pan to wash!
+With all the cheese (parmesan and mozzarella) and marinara sauce going on, the breaded and baked chicken is more than fine.
+Plus one less pan to wash!

-Once dipped and breaded, into the oven they go!
-Since the cheese won’t need too long in the oven to bake, the breaded chicken cutlets do the first half-ish of their baking without any toppings on them.
-At the baked chicken parm half-time, you’ll place a layer of shaved parmesan cheese over top of each cutlet, followed by marinara sauce and then shredded mozzarella cheese.
+Once the chicken cutlets are dipped and breaded, into the oven they go.
+Since the mozzarella cheese won’t need too long in the oven to melt, the breaded chicken cutlets do the first half-ish of their baking without any toppings on them.
+At the baked chicken parm half-time, you’ll place a layer of shaved or grated parmesan cheese over top of each cutlet, followed by marinara sauce and then shredded mozzarella cheese.